MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-nonrealtime.md

 ### Relevant services

-- [Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-overview): Chosen as the proxy receiving the events from the device clients.
+- [Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-overview): Chosen as the API receiving the events from the device clients.
 - [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/): Chosen as it's a service tailored for analytics pipelines and is simple to use with little configuration or management overhead.
 As a bonus, it will be also usable if you decide later on that you need some events to be processed in real-time.
 - [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks): Selected as it can transform directly the data from Azure Even Hub Capture (AVRO format) to JSON files and also for preparing the data into CSV files compatible with Power BI.
 Streaming data from Azure Event Hubs to Azure Blob Storage in a performant way is not entirely trivial, unless it's really a very small scale.
 - [Azure Blob Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-overview): Chosen as it’s optimized for storing economically massive amounts of unstructured data.
 Note that it doesn't support a hierarchical file system but sometime in the future you will be able to upgrade to Azure Data Lake Storage Gen2, which offers it as well as the advantages of Blob storage, including low-cost, tiered storage; high availability; strong consistency; and disaster recovery capabilities.